 At Axify, we believe that there's no universal standard for an ideal cycle time because every team and workflow is unique.
 However, based on our experience, elite teams can complete a user story in less than three days, while good teams typically finish within a week.

-Pro tip: Look at industry benchmarks or similar internal processes to gauge a good cycle time.
+Pro tip: Look at industry benchmarks and your internal trends and processes to gauge a good cycle time.
 Then, take steps to improve it.

 When you leverage agile development, you prioritize delivering value sooner.